Scatenix/Void-Merchants/README.md

 - Major: Game balancing is very bad at the moment
     - For example, level 1 enemies deal 2 damage (should really be 1)
     - Also, Drone should be nearer towards the player on the Y-axis
-- Minor: Shooting speed gets doubled in the traveling phase.
-Will be reset on the next battle, though
 - Minor: Sounds or music sometimes skips
     - Unavoidable at the moment because of only 4 sound channels.
 Game design would need to improve here
 - Minor: Sounds for buffs (faster shooting and flying) keeps playing if picked up right before starting to travel to the merchant